Expensify/App/CONTRIBUTING.md

 There are two ways you can find a job that you can contribute to:

 #### Finding a job that Expensify posted
 This is the most common scenario for contributors.
-The Expensify team posts New Expensify jobs to the Upwork job list [here](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
+The Expensify team posts new jobs to the Upwork job list [here](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
 Each job in Upwork has a corresponding GitHub issue, which will include instructions to follow.

 #### Proposing a job that Expensify hasn’t posted